-The CIJV focuses conservation efforts where they will have the greatest benefits for habitats and the birds that rely on them.
+The CIJV focuses on habitat conservation efforts that will have the greatest benefits for birds.
 In the past, securing and restoring habitat has been a mainstay of our work; such efforts have yielded great success and will always be a major part of what the CIJV does.
-However, to provide the greatest benefit to birds, we must influence land use practices at a much greater scale than individual properties.
-We must take an active role in promoting stewardship of the land, and partnerships with industry and local governments will be critical.
+However, to provide the greatest benefit to birds and the habitats on which they depend, the CIJV is working increasingly with landowners and land managers to promote land stewardship and wildlife-friendly management practices.
+Continued partnerships with industry and local governments are also critical to our success.

-Between 2003 and 2016, CIJV partners have invested over 53 million dollars (cash and in-kind contributions) in habitat projects in the Canadian Intermountain.
-This has resulted in 108,935 ha (1,089 km2) of valuable bird habitat that has been secured and is now managed for birds and other wildlife.
-Over 48,000 ha (480 km2) of these lands have subsequently been restored to improve their ecological value.
-An additional 3,301 ha (33 km2) have been positively influenced by stewardship activities.
+Between 2003 and 2019, CIJV partners have invested over 53 million dollars (cash and in-kind contributions) to implement habitat conservation projects.
+This has resulted in 108,935 hectares (1,089 km2) conserved for birds and other wildlife.
+Over 48,000 hectares (480 km2) of these lands have subsequently been restored to improve their ecological value.
+An additional 3,301 hectares (33 km2) have been positively influenced by stewardship activities.